 The University of Akron received special funding from the State of Ohio to expand its offerings of undergraduate and graduate degree programming in international business.
 Thus, the College of Business Administration created the Institute for Global Business, which coordinates both credit and noncredit programming in international business.
-The Institute offers an international executive MBA and also develops short courses and seminars to assist in improving international competitiveness of area business.
+The Institute offers short courses and seminars to assist in improving international competitiveness of area business